ajssmith/collectd-qdrouterd/README.rst

 * `Links`: Indicator to dispatch individual link stats.
 Defaults to `true`
 * `Addresses`: Indicator to dispatch individual address stats.
 Defaults to `false`
 * `Memory`: Indicator to dispatch memory profile stats.
 Defaults to `false`
+* `LinkInclude` : List of link names to include in link stats.
+Empty list defaults to all.
+* `AddressInclude` : List of address names to include in address stats.
+Empty list defaults to all.

 See `this example`_ for further details.
     .. _this example: config/collectd.conf